At U.N., U.S. at odds with China, Russia over North Korea sanctions

 The Chinese government’s top diplomat Wang Yi noted that there are provisions in Security Council resolutions for the body to modify sanctions if North Korea complies.

-He said that “given the positive developments” China believed the Council “needs to consider invoking in due course this provision to encourage the DPRK and other relevant parties to move denuclearization further ahead.”
+He said that “given the positive developments” China believed the council “needs to consider invoking in due course this provision to encourage the DPRK and other relevant parties to move denuclearization further ahead,” using North Korea’s official name of Democratic People’s Republic of Korea (DPRK).

+Russian Foreign Minister Sergei Lavrov backed his Chinese colleague.
+Lavrov said that “any negotiation is a two-way street.
+Steps by the DPRK toward gradual disarmament should be followed by the easing of sanctions.”

+He was also critical of several U.S. attempts to tighten U.N. sanctions on North Korea in recent months.

 Reporting by Lesley Wroughton and David Brunnstrom; Writing by Michelle Nichols; editing by Grant McCool